Carrying Sterile Injecting Equipment

 It is legal to possess or carry sterile fits in NSW.
 In NSW, it is only legal if you receive your sterile syringes, barrels and tips from an authorised needle and syringe program worker or pharmacy staff.
-It is illegal for you to get sterile syringes from a friend or for you to pass on sterile syringes to friends or peers.
+It is illegal for you to pass on sterile syringes to friends or peers.

 As crazy as it sounds while it’s legal to carry sterile syringes it is illegal to possess any other drug paraphernalia, which includes swabs, tourniquets, spoons which you also get from the NSP or Pharmacy if police can prove you intended to use it to administer an illegal drug.
 This is very hard for police to prove that you are going to use the spoon, swabs, or tourniquets you collected from the NSP for the administration of illegal drugs unless you admit it or the police find you in possession of illegal drugs.